 So, it’s not impossible to make social media a part of your B2B lead generation and B2B marketing.
 However, how do you do it?

 - Define your goals.
 There is no point in creating a social media account if you don’t know what you need it for.
-Attracting more traffic to the website, increasing reach, spreading brand awareness - these all are different goals that require different strategies and are tracked by different metrics.
+Attracting more traffic to the website, increasing reach, spreading brand awareness - these all are different goals that require different strategies and are tracked by different social media metrics.
 It’s possible to mix these goals, but for starters, you should determine the main reason for creating an account and stick to it.

 - Track your data.
 While you won’t need to invest in costly campaigns and ads to promote your account, you still need to invest time in watching the metrics to see your progress.
 For instance, if you’re looking to generate site visits, you should track the number of users who find your site through social media, clicks, and conversions.
 If you want to promote a new service and expand your reach, you should monitor engagement, organic reach, and your follower count.